Botswana, Wildlife Tours

 Mababe

-Continue on towards Mababe Private Reserve.
-Exploration day including game drives by both day and night.
+Today head into the Mababe Private Reserve where you'll join game drives by both day and night.
 Some guided walking excursions may also be possible.

 Staying at Letaka Tented Camp Mababe.
 Includes All Meals.